Alberto Aquilani was brought to Liverpool as a replacement for Xabi Alonso, the Italian had big shoes to fill, but it didn’t work out.

 Aquilani smiled when he was prompted to talk about Steven Gerrard.
 “One of the greatest I’ve played with.
 The fact that he was there influenced a lot, I’m not hiding it, he’s a champion,” he said.

-Liverpool were the Italian’s preferred destination and he turned down a host of European giants.
+Anfield was the Italian’s preferred destination as he turned down a host of European giants.
 “Every year I received important offers, I said no to Inter and Juventus, with Roma we would decline everything,” he said.

 “[The year I joined Liverpool] I was injured, Roma had economic problems and had to make an important sale.
 [Mirko] Vucinic and I had several offers, so we went.